xendit/checkout-demo/README.md

 |     | Features
 :---: | :---
 💸 | **14 different payment methods**.
 12 payment methods accepting Indonesian Rupiah (IDR) and 2 payment methods accepting Philppine Pesos (PHP), with more on the way.
 🔯 | **UIs optimized for each payment method**.
-For example, barcode generation for Alfamart and up-to-date instructions for 6 different bank networks
+For example, barcode generation for Alfamart and up-to-date instructions for 6 different bank networks.
 📔 | **Front-end validation and formatting**.
-We handle phone number and card number validation 🔐 | **PCI-DSS compliance and 3DS handling**.
+We handle phone number and card number validation.
+🔐 | **PCI-DSS compliance and 3DS handling**.
 Making it easier to offer and handle credit cards.
 🗺 | **Supports multi-language integration**.
-Full UI localization has been tested across millions of successful transactions 🚀 | **Ongoing maintenance and continuous improvement**.
-Whenever a payment partner makes a change (e.g., OVO) our team of developers handles it so yours doesn’t
+Full UI localization has been tested across millions of successful transactions.
+🚀 | **Ongoing maintenance and continuous improvement**.
+Whenever a payment partner makes a change (e.g., OVO) our team of developers handles it so yours doesn’t.

 Additionally, our sample code demonstrates:
 - Integration via dialog pop-up (a.k.a modal iframe) and redirect